Skip to main content

 Maintenance

-Maintenance windows suppress alert notifications during planned work — patching, reboots, migrations, and other activities that would otherwise trigger a flood of alerts.
-Alerts are still evaluated and recorded, but notifications are silenced until the window ends.
+Stratora suppresses alert notifications during planned work — patching, reboots, migrations, and other activities that would otherwise trigger a flood of alerts.
+Maintenance has two distinct mechanisms, exposed in the UI as separate tabs:

 Manual Mute